cmmid/MTM-2023/README.md

 The MTM package is not available on CRAN at this time.
 You may install manually from this repository, but will likely find using the [remotes](https://cran.r-project.org/package=remotes) package the easier option.
 With `remotes` installed, from an `R` prompt: `remotes::install_github('cmmid/MTM')`.
 Running this initial command to install `MTM` will also install all package dependencies that you would need for this short course.

-At times, organisations may prevent users from freely installing `R` packages as they wish.
-In those cases, we recommend that you use personal computer for this short course, to which you have admin rights.
-When this is not possible, we recommend that you use [web-based R-Studio](https://posit.cloud/).
-You would need to create an account with them.
-We recommend that you create/ use only one project throughout this short course with this site.
+If you have a company- or organization-managed computer, you might not be able to install packages or update `R`.
+We generally recommend that you use a personal computer for this short course.
+If you cannot, we recommend that you use the [web-based R-Studio](https://posit.cloud/).
+You will need to create an account, but the free level is sufficient for this course.
+Once you have an account, create a new project, and consistently use that project throughout the short course.

 ## Local Use